kerrycobb/centroid-lookup/README.md

   -s, --sheet TEXT   sheet name if input is excel spreadsheet -h, --help         Show this message and exit.
 ```
+#### Examples
+Lookup country level centroids from `test-adm0.csv` where country names are in column named name_0.
+`centroid-lookup adm0 --adm0 name_0 test-adm0.csv`

+Lookup county or level 2 area from `test-adm2.xlsx` where country, state, and county column names are name_0, name_1, and name_2 respectively.
+`centroid-lookup adm2 --adm0 name_0 --adm1 name_1 --adm2 name_2 test-adm2.xlsx`

+## Known issues
+Alaska > Aleutians West centroid location way off

 ## Util
-`compute_gadm_centroids.py` is a script for downloading GADM data and computing centroids.
+`util/compute_gadm_centroids.py` is a script for downloading GADM data and computing centroids.
 This is how the data that are downloaded when installing centroid lookup were generated.

-## Known issues
-Alaska > Aleutians West centroid location way off